granolocks/gabekoss.com/content/blog/2014-03-24-introducing_snapi_the_snap_in_api_generator.md

 ## Ruby API

 This just got a bit more interesting!
-We have defined the two ruby class methods as `Snapi` functions and our API is all built.
+We have defined the ruby class methods as `Snapi` functions and our API is all built.

 Note that the methods have an arity of one and expect to take a single hash